kevgo/text-runner/README.md

 ### the "searcher" helper

-More realistic tests for your documentation tests will need to access document content in order to use it in tests.
+More realistic tests for your documentation will need to access document content in order to use it in tests.
 The DOM nodes of the active block